jportasa/go-api/README.md

 - will create the k8s namespace "prima"
 - the mysql server, you can see that the terraform module mysql initializes as well the database with contents.
 - for simlicity I have disabled authentication to access the RDS, this can be done through k8s Secrets, using aws-external-secret controller for AWS,...
+- For simplicity I have just added one env var to the API, "DBHOST"

 ```
 cd terraform/mysql